skrish30/hexology-demo/README.md

 ### Debugging
 Add additional notes about how to deploy this on a live system

+## Ethical Consequences & Sustainability

+Details about the report of ethical consequences and sustainability report are included in the folder named documentation report.

 ## Built With

 * Watson Assistant - The web chatbot used.
 Version 2.0